MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 2/README.md

 By the purple marker the drone should have dropped to an altitude of 60 cm.

-The size of one square on the map is 50 high by 40 width.
+The size of one square on the map is 50 cm long by 40 cm wide.

 <img src="/Media/MazeExercise.png" width="300"/>